Bee-Mar/mmpm/README.md

 The MagicMirror Package Manager is featured as an alternative installation method on the [MagicMirror Documentation](https://docs.magicmirror.builders/getting-started/installation.html#alternative-installation-methods).

-Features of MMPM include the following:
+## Features:

 - Installation, removal, updating, and upgrading of packages
-- Search, and show package details
+- Search for and show package details
 - Adding external package sources (think of it like PPAs for Ubuntu)
-- Tab-Autocompletion
+- Tab-Autocompletion for the CLI
-- Quick config editing access
+- Quick MagicMirror config editing access
 - Installing MagicMirror
 - Hide/Show MagicMirror modules
 - Start/Stop/Restart MagicMirror (works with `npm`, `pm2`, and `docker-compose`)